 - A form of oxidation.

 - The lenses may have tinted themselves.

-You will find that some lenses have a yellow tint to them depending on what type of plastics and what their purpose is.
-Many transitional glasses may have a yellow tint because it changes color when in the sunlight.
+You will find that some lenses have a yellow tint to them depending on what type of plastic they are and what their purpose is.
+Many transitional glasses may have a yellow tint because they change color when in the sunlight.

 Night vision glasses or glasses for hunting are often yellow as well.
 They help your vision during the night time.
 It provides a contrast between low-light while also working against blue-light.
 You won’t have to worry about eye strain with these types of glasses.
 It also helps with reflective glares of the sun’s rays.

 You may have seen yellow tint coming off headlights or headlamps, which is similar to removing cloudy or white oxidation from the frames of your glasses, but with yellow lenses, there is not a process to reverse this.

 Even if the yellowing is caused by oxidation, you cannot buff the lenses and add a shine to fix it without ruining the prescription of your glasses.
 When you start seeing this yellowing, you will need to get a new pair of glasses.